WinVector/Examples/LogisticOmit/margin_recovery.md

 Each experimenter knows a lot about the data.
-They known the distribution of their explanatory variable, and even the joint distribution of their explanatory and the dependent and outcome data.
+They known the distribution of their explanatory variable, and even the joint distribution of their explanatory and the dependent or outcome data.
 Assuming the two explanatory variables are independent, the experimenters can cooperate to estimate the joint distribution of the explanatory variables.
 We will show how to use their combined